adambiltcliffe/codex/readme.md

 Trojan Duck: obliterate 2 units
 Trojan Duck: attack trigger can damage building
-Trojan Duck: if kill attack target with trigger, choose new one
+Trojan Duck: if kill attack target with trigger, choose new one Tech phase: can tech 2 cards and cards end up in discard (and not in codex) Tech phase: can't tech cards not in codex or tech 2 if only one left Tech phase: can't tech more or less than 2
+Tech phase: can tech fewer cards if codex is empty (or has only 1 card) Tech phase: can tech last card in codex

 # Tests to write later